vidstack/player/apps/site/app/docs/[lib]/player/components/sliders/[1]time-slider/page.md

 ## Usage

-The `$tag:vds-time-slider` component receives time updates from the provider through the media store, and actively dispatches a `media-seeking-request` event (throttled to once per `100ms`) as the slider value changes.
+The `$tag:media-time-slider` component receives time updates from the provider through the media store, and actively dispatches a `media-seeking-request` event (throttled to once per `100ms`) as the slider value changes.